microsoft/TypeScript-Node-Starter/README.md

 11. Grab a cup of coffee - You'll see everything you just selected getting created in the output window.
 All of this is powered by the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/overview?view=azure-cli-latest) and can be easily replicated if you decide you want to customize this process.
 This deployment is not the fastest option (but it is the easiest!).
 We are literally bundling everything in your project (including the massive node_modules folder) and uploading it to our Azure app service.
 Times will vary, but as a baseline, my deployment took roughly 6 minutes.
+12. Add `NODE_ENV` environment variable - In the App Service section of the explorer window, expand the newly created service, right click on **Application Settings**, select **Add New Settings...**, and add `NODE_ENV` as the key and `production` as the value.
+This setting determines which database to point to.
+If you haven't created a cloud database yet, see [the setup instructions](#mlab).
+13. Profit!
+If everything worked you should see a page that looks like this: [TypeScript Node Starter Demo Site](https://typescript-node-starter.azurewebsites.net/)

 # TypeScript + Node